azaleambailey/BuildYourOwnWorld/proj3/README.md

     3. type in a random seed (any sequence of numbers)
     4. press s (this takes you to the game)
 Within the game, the player can use a, w, d, s to move the gardener avatar and j, i, l, k to move the duck avatar.
 The gardener avatar is able to eat carrots.
 If the gardener avatar moves over a carrot, the gardener is taken to carrot world where they have the chance to eat the carrot.
-THey will be taken back to the original world after a set amount of time.
+They will be taken back to the original world after a set amount of time.
 The duck avatar is not able to go to carrot world.

 Additional Facts: